 b) equip it with professional sound and recording equipment

 c) give three training workshop in a year’s period and

 d) provide salaries for a Saharawi coordinator and administrator as well as award 6 small training bursaries for the students.

 So as you can see running for us will make a vital difference to us achieving this goal!

 Not to be confused with the Marathon des Sables, in Morocco, the Sahara Marathon takes place in the Algerian Sahara in the Saharawi refugee camps near Tindouf.
 It is organized by the refugees and volunteers from around the world.
 The event was born out of a desire to find a way to help raise the visibility of the Saharawi plight as well as funds for projects to improve the lives of the long-term refugees.

 The first Sahara Marathon took place in 2001 and every year has been attracting growing numbers of participants from around the globe.
 Since 2009, over 50 UK runners have registered through Sandblast to participate in the Sahara Marathon.
 The UK runners are joined by runners from all over the world from over 20 countries.
 Generally up to 400 or so runners join internationally.
 An equal number of Saharawis also usually participate.

 The story of a freedom runner

 Salah Amaidan, a Saharawi who grew up under the Moroccan occupation, is the local star who annually competes in the 5km and 10km races.
 He won 3 gold medals for Morocco but in 2003 became a political refugee in France and has been running for the freedom of his homeland ever since.
-A film about his life called THE RUNNER will soon be released by UK based filmmaker Saeed Taji Farouky can be obtained for screening on request.
+A film about his life called THE RUNNER by UK- based filmmaker Saeed Taji Farouky can be obtained for screening on request.